 If there is a tie in seniority, then previous teaching experience is counted.
 If teaching experience is tied, then scholarity is used to break the tie.
-If everything is tied, there is a "lottery".

-- 14. The school administration informs the School Council of the total provisional staffing needs for the next year.
-(5-3.12 P) - 15.
-The School Board has the right to state that certain positions have "particular requirements" either because of a special clientele (hearing impaired, visually impaired, etc.) or the special nature of the subject or combination of subjects taught (e.g., violin, math. and art).
-These declarations of "particular requirements" must be determined after consultation with the Union.
+14. The school administration informs the Teacher Council of the total provisional staffing needs for the next year.
+(5-3.12 P)

+- 15. The School Board has the right to state that certain positions have 'particular requirements' either because of a special clientele (hearing impaired, visually impaired, etc.) or the special nature of the subject or combination of subjects taught (e.g., violin, math. and art).
+These declarations of 'particular requirements' must be determined after consultation with the Union.
 MTA may consult with the representative in any school concerned to verify the exact nature of the post and, in the case where a teacher is being protected from transfer, whether or not that teacher is the only one in the school capable of doing the job in question.
 MTA may also consult QPAT when questions of legality arise.
-(5-21.05 & 06 P)

-- 16. If there is an excess in a category, the declaration is made in inverse order of seniority, except in cases where 'particular requirements' (see #14) are declared.
+(5-21.05 & 06 P) - 16.
+If there is an excess in a category, the declaration is made in inverse order of seniority, except in cases where 'particular requirements' (see #15) are declared.
 Teachers are informed in writing, and the school administration also attempts to fill any vacancies from among teachers on staff. - 17.
 There is a provision in our Local Agreement for teachers who want to substitute for the excess teacher.
 (5-21.14 L)